 Dr. Olin obtained his Bachelor of Science degree in 1993 from the University of Winnipeg and then moved on to graduate from Northwestern College of Chiropractic in 1997, as a Doctor of Chiropractic.
 He is owner and operator of T.E.A.M.
 Chiropractic along with his wife, Dr. Kerri Brooker.
 He is proud to say he is the team chiropractor for both the Winnipeg Blue Bombers Football Club since 2006 and the Winnipeg Jets Hockey Club since 2011.
 Dr. Olin was the team chiropractor for the Manitoba Moose from 2003 until their final season in Winnipeg in 2011.
-With the return of the Manitoba Moose in 2015, Dr. Olin will once again be the team chiropractor for the Manitoba Moose hockey team.
+With the return of the Manitoba Moose in 2015, Dr. Olin re-joined the Manitoba Moose medical team as the team chiropractor.
+In 2019, Dr. Olin was named team chiropractor of Valour FC of the Canadian Premier Soccer League.
 In addition, Dr. Olin is a chiropractic provider for the Canadian Sport Centre of Manitoba.
 Dr. Olin's practice is diverse and family oriented with a strong focus on sport injury prevention and treatment.

 Dr. Olin’s treatments include but are not limited to the use of chiropractic manual/instrument therapies, myofascial (muscle) release technique, laser, and the use of modalities.